Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 **Smoke Cloud.** As a bonus action, you can expend a Trickery die, rolling it.
 You create an X-foot-radius sphere of harmless smoke centered on you, where X is the number rolled times 5.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts until the end of your next turn or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

 # Performative Strikes
-Starting at 11th level, when you take the attack action on your turn, your weapon attacks deal additional damage equal to your Charisma modifier.
+Starting at 11th level, when you make a weapon attack or unarmed strike, it deals additional damage equal to your Charisma modifier.

 #
-Starting at 13th level,
+Starting at 13th level, you learn the following magic trick.

+**Distraction.** when a creature enters within 5 feet of you, you can use your reaction to expend a Trickery die, rolling it.
+You can make a melee attack against the creature.
+Hit or miss, you can move X feet without provoking Opportunity Attacks, where X is the number rolled times 5.

 # Supreme Trickery
 Starting at 15th level, when you roll initiative and have no remaining Trickery dice, you regain a number of them equal to your Charisma modifier.